mdciotti/QuickHAC-mockups/README.md

 To build everything, run `make all`.

+If you add a new style, make sure to add an `@import` rule for it in the `main.scss` file.
+If you add a new template or script, make sure to add it in the `Makefile`.
+Please note that scripts are currently just copied, not compiled (write them in JS for now), and that I will eventually switch to TypeScript.

 ## To Do

-* Dashboard
+* Exam/semester grades?
-* Year at a Glance
+* Dashboard (year at a glance)
-* Preferences
+* Icon
 * Add student menu
-* Exam/semester grades?
-* Cycle switching (tabs in course detail view?)
-* GPA calculations page
 * Lock screen
-* Grade conditional formatting
-* Grade change indicators
 * Grade editing
-* Icon
 * Mobile mockups
 * Homepage
+* Investigate standalone chrome app
+* GPA calculations page
+* Full page animations (and sidebar)
+* Grade conditional formatting
+* Grade change indicators
 * Trends
 * Print style
 * Keyboard shortcuts

+## In Progress

 * Change pixel font sizes to em
 * Use variables for layout
-* Investigate standalone chrome app
+* Preferences

 ## Done

+* Cycle switching
 * Login screen
 * Student switching menu
 * Course grades